 The goods and the MRN movement reference number will not have to be presented at the nearest customs office, if the means of transport is not sealed, or if only the tractor unit is changed without opening the sealed cargo space.

 The information on the movement must be submitted to Customs for registering in the transit system at the customs office of destination or the customs office of transit - for example at the border.

-Permission must be granted by Customs for additional loading, if the transport unit is sealed with a seal mentioned in the TAD.
-If the packages and goods themselves are sealed, then no permission is required for additional loading.
+If the transport unit is sealed with a seal mentioned in the TAD, permission for additional loading must be requested from Customs’ Command Centre (johtokeskus(at)tulli.fi) or from Customs’ customer service at the loading site.
+If the packages or goods themselves are sealed, then no permission is required for additional loading.

 When goods under the T transit procedure are reloaded into another transport unit, the quality, quantity and package type must remain the same as they were in the original transit.
 Packages cannot be opened or changed.
-Taking goods out of their packaging e.g. to place them into smaller lots may make the transit goods unidentifiable, and this can mean that the transit cannot be discharged without post-clearance, which will then be directed to the transit principal.
+Taking goods out of their packaging e.g. to place them into smaller lots, may make the transit goods unidentifiable, and this can lead to the transit not being discharged without post-clearance, which then is directed to the transit principal.

 Customs can give permission for reloading without supervision.
-Then the carrier of the goods must register the required information in box no. 55 “Reloading” of the TAD and have Customs validate the data at the customs office in the area where the reloading took place.
+In that case, the carrier of the goods must register the required information in box no. 55 ‘Reloading’ of the TAD, and have Customs validate the data at the customs office in the area where the reloading took place.

 A customs seal can only be removed by Customs or a person authorised by Customs.
 If the seal breaks during transport, the carrier must immediately request that the means of transport be resealed by the customs authorities in the State where the means of transport is located.
 The customs authority must also confirm the numbers of the new seals in box no. 55 of the TAD.